A Study of Eptinezumab in Participants With Migraine and Medication Overuse Headache

 Outcome Measure

-Change From Baseline in the Number of Monthly Migraine Days (MMDs)
+Placebo-controlled Period: Change From Baseline in the Number of MMDs at Weeks 1 - 4

 Outcome Time Frame